 Patients interested in being treated with ablative lasers are requested to consult with our Dermatologist who will carefully consider your cosmetic goals, assess your skin and discuss your medical history.
 He can then determine and advise whether ablative laser treatments are the best option for you.

 Smaller procedures may be performed on the day of this first consultation.
 More extensive procedures may require pre-operative preparation.

 The laser feels like an elastic band flicking against your skin.
 Pain relief is tailored to the size and extent of the procedure, and to the pain tolerance of the patient.
 It can include a topical numbing cream (Emla) or oral analgesic pain relief.

-Treatment time also depends on the size of the area being treated, If Emla is being used, patients should allow a further 30-45 minutes.
+Treatment time also depends on the size of the area being treated, If Emla is being used, patients should allow a further 1 hour to allow effective numbing.

 Recovery from ablative laser treatment